top of page

 glock 17

-Both the Glock 17 and the Glock 19 are able to use more or less the same add-ons and optics.
+Glock 17 MOS and Glock 19 MOS models support optics, and use more or less the same optics and add-ons.
 There are plenty of options for both, and many people are starting to outfit their Glocks with optics these days.
 But this once again raises the question of whether you are going to concealed carry or not.

 Once you start introducing add-ons to the Glock 17, the chances of you successfully concealing it go down quite a bit.
 So if you’re hoping to use an optic attachment on your weapon, just keep in mind that the 17 becomes less of a viable concealed option.